laro/Cilia/3 Advanced/5 Type Extension.md

 ## Type Extension

-To add "member like" functions/methods, constants, types (and maybe static variables) to "third party" classes/types.
+To add "member like" things to "third party" classes or or built-in types, that we cannot change otherwise:
+- functions/methods (non-virtual and static),
+- dependent types (`T::InParameterType`) or type aliases,
+- static constants and variables.

 In case of conflicts, in-class definitions (inside the class) have priority (and a warning is issued).

 Extensions are defined similar to classes, but with the `extension` keyword.

 - **Extension methods**
     - Can be called like normal member functions (with standard dot-notation), but they but do not have access to private or protected members themselves.
     - Inside an extension, `this` refers to the instance itself.
     - Also possible for basic/arithmetic types, e.g.:
-      ```cpp
+      ```
       extension Int {
           func toString() -> String {
               // Logic to convert Int to String